richchapler/AzureSolutionsDocumentation/docs/curricula/AI_Vision.md

 This cell loads the configuration settings from your `.env` file, ensuring that your API credentials and file paths are available for subsequent code cells.
 ```

-Add a cell to load these environment variables using the dotenv module:
+Add a Code cell to load these environment variables using the dotenv module:
 ```python
 import os
 from dotenv import load_dotenv